oliverw/miningcore/README.md

 ### Donations

 This software comes with a built-in donation of 0.1% per block-reward to support the ongoing development of this project.
-You can also send donations directly to the following accounts:
+You can also send donations directly to Oliver Weichhold (oliverw) using the following accounts:

 * BTC:  `17QnVor1B6oK1rWnVVBrdX9gFzVkZZbhDm`
 * LTC:  `LTK6CWastkmBzGxgQhTTtCUjkjDA14kxzC`